Hiring a Guide and Porter in Nepal

 What benefits does one reap from hiring a local guide here in Nepal?

 The local guides are more knowledgeable about the trails, culture, and traditions.
-They can also help you communicate with the locals and overcome any sudden challenges during the trek.
+They can also help you talk with locals and handle any surprise problems that may come up during the trek.

 Is there any ethical issue concerning hiring porters in Nepal?

-Yes, it is important to make sure that porters are treated ethically, which includes:
+Yes, it is essential to make sure that porters are treated ethically, which includes:

 Limiting the weight they carry.